 - measures to ensure regulation is targeted and proportionate for industry.

-English PEN is working with other organisations concerned with freedom of expression, including ARTICLE 19, Big Brother Watch, Index on Censorship and Open Rights Group, to examine and respond to the proposals.
+English PEN has also been working with other organisations concerned with freedom of expression, including ARTICLE 19, Big Brother Watch, Index on Censorship and Open Rights Group, to examine the proposals.
+Read more in our letter to the Guardian